Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

 \subsection{Experimental Setting}

-In this section we define the implementation details of our method as well as the procedure we followed to optimally train and validate the efficiency of EdgeSRGAN.
+In this section, we define our method's implementation details and the procedure we followed to train and validate the efficiency of EdgeSRGAN optimally.
 As previously done by most GAN-based SISR works, we train the network on the high-quality DIV2K dataset \cite{agustsson2017ntire} with a scaling factor of 4.
 The dataset contains 800 training samples and 100 validation samples.
 We train our model with input images of size 24x24 pixels, selecting random patches from the training set.
 We apply data augmentation by randomly flipping or rotating the images by multiples of $90^{\circ}$.
 We adopt a batch size of 16.

-For the standard EdgeSRGAN implementation we choose $N=8$, $F=64$, and $D=1024$, obtaining a generator with around 660k parameters and a discriminator of over 23M (due to the fully-connected head).
+For the standard EdgeSRGAN implementation, we choose $N=8$, $F=64$, $K=3$, and $D=1024$, obtaining a generator with around 660k parameters and a discriminator of over 23M (due to the fully-connected head).
+The discriminator is built with $F=64$, $K=3$, $D=512$, and with a coefficient for LeakyReLU $\alpha=0.2$.
 We first train EdgeSRGAN pixel-wise for \num{5e5} steps with Adam optimizer and a constant learning rate of \num{1e-4}.
-Then, the model is fine-tuned in the adversarial setting described in Section\ref{sec:methodology} for \num{1e5} steps.
-Adam optimizer is used for both the generator and the discriminator with a learning rate of \num{1e-5} which is further divided by 10 after \num{5e4} steps.
-For the loss function we set $\xi=\num{1e-3}$ and $\eta=0$.
+Then, the model is fine-tuned in the adversarial setting described in Section \ref{sec:methodology} for \num{1e5} steps.
+Adam optimizer is used for the generator and the discriminator with a learning rate of \num{1e-5}, further divided by 10 after \num{5e4} steps.
+For the loss function, we set $\xi=\num{1e-3}$ and $\eta=0$.